Simulation of Quantities of Interest

 • Prob: Probability of imprisonment, calculated as the ratio of the number of commitments to the number of offenses.

-If we would be interested in analyzing the marginal effects of laws and socioeconomic characteristics at the DGP/population level, we look to generalize results (external validity).
-In this cases, we are mainly interested in report expected values.
-In particular:
+If we are interested in analyzing the marginal effects of laws and socioeconomic characteristics at the DGP/population level, we aim to generalize results (external validity).
+In these cases, we primarily report expected values.
+Specifically:

 crime <- read.csv(file="data/crime.csv")